gulfiliz/gulfiliz.github.io/_posts/2025-07-13-crisis-in-physics.md

 The mass ordering (normal vs. inverted) is being determined.

-This is an active, productive field — not a crisis.
+This is an active, productive field.
+Not a crisis.

 **Cosmology:**